 The asset side of the balance sheet is divided into 3 major sections.
 They include current assets, fixed assets, and other assets.
-Current assets carry the most value to the small business entrepreneur because of the cash conversion aspect.
+Current assets carry the most value to the small business entrepreneur because of the cash conversion requirement.
 Cash is the blood that keeps a business alive.
-So what are current assets?
+What are current assets?
 How do you rank their respective value to the owner?
 What should an owner of a small business look for in current assets to assist him in the decision process?

 The following describes each of the above and the impact they have on any business: